Major League Baseball 2K11

-Major League Baseball 2K11 or, in short, MLB 2K11, is an MLB licensed baseball simulation video game published by 2K Sports.
+Major League Baseball 2K11 or, in short, MLB 2K11, is an MLB licensed baseball simulation video game published by 2K.
 MLB 2K11 is available for Microsoft Windows, Xbox 360, PlayStation 2, PlayStation 3, PlayStation Portable, Nintendo DS, and Wii.

 Commentators

 The commentary is delivered by the trio of Steve Phillips, Gary Thorne, and John Kruk.
 Kruk is absent in the Wii version.

 Cover athlete

 Roy Halladay of the Philadelphia Phillies is the cover athlete of the game replacing Gold Glove Award winner Evan Longoria from MLB 2K10.

 New features

 PC, Xbox 360, PlayStation 3

 The "main" version of MLB 2K11 retains the features of Major League Baseball 2K10 but adds new content.
 Some of the new features include the Dynamic Player Rating System (DPRS), which updates a players ability with the last four weeks of a real player's activity, which will include slumps and hot streaks.
 The DPRS will only affect hitting and pitching; it will not affect a player's fielding ability.
 There will be no option to play without the DRPS turned on, however, the DPRS does not affect trades, due to the DPRS being a short term value.
 Franchise modes will reflect player values based on franchise stats, not real life.
 The My Player career mode has similarly been improved and tweaked.

 The umpires will now have a more random strike zone, while pitch ratings affect ability to locate pitches.
 The game will feature more AI gameplay sliders than any MLB 2K game before, and for the first time, tweaking sliders will not affect achievements.
 Poor fielders will be "locked out" of good animations, and the fielding rating will affect how close to the ball the fielder must be to reach it.
 Base stealing has been revamped, and will take into account many variables such as the speed of the runner, type of pitch, lead, and the catcher's arm.